-Image: Royal Scout Pro Complete Dirt Scooter (Amazon)
+Image: Royal Scout Pro Complete Dirt Scooter (currently unavailable)

 What Is A Dirt Scooter?
 Dirt Vs Scooter, Kick, Stunt or Micro

 Kick scooters and especially the ones in our list of best kick scooters follow the classic designs that have been around for for many years.
 That's why it's no surprise that the more recent pimped-up designs of these off-road dirt versions have created a real trend.
 Off-road scooting is pretty much the most fun you can have on a kick-powered ride-on and so dirt scooters have really taken off as they are a nice progression from the plain-old kick scooter.

 Royal Scout Pro II Dirt Scooter (Currently unavailable)

 In the old days early scooters were made by attaching a pair of roller skate wheels to a board.
 Today’s regular scooters are primarily made of two small hard wheels and computer designed with an aluminum, steel or magnesium body.
 Therein lies the major difference with dirt scooters.